NewEnglandSkiHistory.com SkiNewEngland.net

 Agamenticus Mountain Road was improved by the state during the 1968 off-season.
 That fall, the Cumberland Motor Club staged its first hillclimb on Mt.
 Agamenticus, with Steve Pesce winning the 0.7 mile race in his Camaro with a time of 43.5 seconds.

 Tom West was named ski school director for the 1968-69 season.
 The name "Big A" began to be co-marketed as "Mt.
 Agamenticus."
+Around this time, York Corner Holding Company was integrated into the financial structure.
 Skiing likely kicked off just before Christmas.
 While some areas to the north benefitted from multiple large snow storms, Big A struggled with multiple rain and thaw events.
 Nevertheless, the area was able to report base depths of 1 to 3 feet by mid-February.
 In order to drum up more business, the area offered midweek rates during February vacation week.
 Base depths reportedly grew to nearly 3 to 4 feet by early March before quickly melting at the end of the month.

 The Big A in March 1969